Best anti-inflammatory foods for dogs

 But did you know that inflammation can also be caused by diet?
 Truth.

-More and more, people are grasping how inflammation impacts health — and how our diets can help us fight it.
-The same is true for dogs!
+More and more, people are grasping how inflammation impacts health — and how a balanced diet can help us fight it.
+The same is true when it comes to inflammation in dogs!
 Read on for tips on choosing the best anti-inflammatory dog foods to improve mobility and comfort for your favorite canine.

 Recognizing and reducing inflammation

 First, let’s look at what happens in the body with injury.
 Inflammation is the body’s natural first responder.
 Acute inflammation — the type associated with injury — sounds the alarm, bringing the body’s attention to the site of the injury.

 Great, right?
 But in order to allow the body’s vital systems to do their healing work, inflammation must step aside.
 If the inflammatory response continues to stick around, it gets in the way and becomes known as chronic inflammation.

 Chronic inflammation can lead to a whole bunch of health issues separate from an initial injury, like obesity or even cancers.
 If your dog has chronic inflammation, you may notice: